nulljcd/ascii-raycaster/README.md

 # ascii-raycaster
-a one-nighter project for fun.
+a one-night project for fun.